-In South Eastern Liberia, we link the establishment of community oil palm farms to forest protection to ensure deforestation is avoided while communities have new income sources.
-We do this in partnership with the government of Liberia, palm oil company Golden Veroleum Liberia and the local community.
-By 2020, the program aims to develop over 8,000 hectares of sustainable outgrower oil palm farms and protect 70,000 hectares of forest.
+In South East Liberia, IDH links smallholder palm oil production with conserving forests and reducing poverty.
+We do this together with the Liberian government, Golden Veroleum Liberia (or GVL, a palm oil company) and the local community.
+This means providing financial and technical support for communities to become palm oil outgrowers in exchange for protecting forests.
+Specifically, we develop outgrower models, fundraise for it and help put in place structures that are needed to make this work.
+By 2020, the program will have developed over 8,000 hectares of sustainable outgrower palm oil farms and protected 70,000 hectares of forest.
 Further, we will support the community in ensuring food security though income diversification, gaining access to markets and agricultural inputs.

-IDH, the Liberian government and GVL are collaborating to develop inclusive community outgrower schemes with benefit sharing structures for communities and tying these to forest protection.
+With financial support from the Norwegian government, IDH, the Liberian government and GVL are collaborating to develop inclusive community outgrower schemes with benefit sharing structures for communities and tying these to forest protection.
+Outgrowers are individuals or a group of farmers that sell their produce to a company within a contractual agreement.
 IDH’s role includes, but is not limited to the following:

 The Oil Palm Outgrower Scheme in Liberia is anchored in the Liberian oil palm concessions, as a joint program between oil palm companies, the government of Liberia (GoL) and the local community with the goal to improve community livelihoods.

 There are two kinds of companies: those that sell sustainable products... and those that will...